 Hand-feeding is generally recommended with these animals, as individuals tend to compete for diets, and it is very difficult to monitor consumption otherwise.
 Feeding time is also a great opportunity for training and enrichment!

-How many years of work experience do you REALLY need before applying?Hi DJ, this is such a broad question that I would recommend actually researching this elsewhere.
+Do you think there's a chance the US reinstates the draft?Hi DJ, this is such a broad question that I would recommend actually researching this elsewhere.
 I wouldn't even know where to start--except to say we should always think about the big picture when we make decisions that affect the entire planet.
 Best of luck to you!

 Hi Milan, you are typically not hired to be an animal trainer unless you have a cohesive understanding of the principles of animal training as well as experience working with animals.
 (These could be domestic or exotic animals, but exotic experience is always a plus.)
 Most animal trainers begin their careers by volunteering in zoos, aquariums or vet hospitals while they are in school, and then they become interns and/or apprentices before finally working their way up to becoming animal trainers after they graduate.